-Some of the factors that impact on the development of mental health include our inherited genetic makeup one's life circumstances, such as good physical health, economic security, social support networks and friends, and nurturing during the early years of life as well as those described below.
+Some of the factors that impact the development of mental health include our inherited genetic make of one's life circumstances, such as good physical health, economic security, social support networks and friends, and nurturing during the early years of life as well as those described below.

 Populations at Risk For Psychological Disorders Along the Life Span

-Adolescents and young adults are often adversely affected with sexual identity issues, an eating disorder, peer pressure, illicit drug use and bullying.
+Adolescents and young adults are often adversely affected by sexual identity issues, an eating disorder, peer pressure, illicit drug use, and bullying.

 New parents often experience stressors relating to the transition from being a couple to being parents with great responsibilities, a possible loss of financial income, anxiety regarding the child's wellbeing, concerns that they are not adequate parents, coping with the baby's constant demands and needs, as well as some conflicts and ambivalence about accepting the pregnancy and the newborn.

-Women are at risk for mental illness as the result of domestic violence, hormonal changes as occurs after pregnancy and menopause, internal, intrapersonal conflicts about the multiple and challenging roles they wish, or have, to fulfil, including that of a full time career person, homemaker, single parent, and the caregiver for the elderly parents.
+Women are at risk for mental illness as the result of domestic violence, hormonal changes as occur after pregnancy and menopause, internal, and intrapersonal conflicts about the multiple and challenging roles they wish, or have, to fulfill, including that of a full-time career person, homemaker, single parent, and the caregiver for the elderly parents.

-Males may be adversely affected with economic and income concerns, the loss of sexual functioning, and declining muscular strength and stamina.
+Males may be adversely affected by economic and income concerns, the loss of sexual functioning, and declining muscular strength and stamina.

 Risk Factors Secondary to Physical and Cognitive Illnesses and Disorders

-The physically and cognitively impaired are at risk for mental illness because they are often affected with a poor quality of life, an impaired self-image, social isolation, a decreasing lack of independence, societal stigma and the lack of meaningful relationships.
+The physically and cognitively impaired are at risk for mental illness because they are often affected by poor quality of life, impaired self-image, social isolation, a decreasing lack of independence, societal stigma, and a lack of meaningful relationships.